Skyscanner/backpack-react-native/UNRELEASED.md

 **Added:**

 - bpk-component-horizontal-nav:
+  - New `selectedIndicatorStyle` prop for `BpkHorizontalNav` for styling the indicator underneath the selected nav item.
-  - New `textStyle` prop for `BpkHorizontalNavItem` to enable styling of text in nav items.
+  - New `textStyle` prop for `BpkHorizontalNavItem` for styling the text inside the nav item.

 ## How to write a good changelog entry